Cray-HPE/docs-csm/glossary.md

 The `cray` command line interface (CLI) is a framework created to integrate all of the system management REST APIs into easily usable commands.

+## Cray Operating System (COS)

+The Cray Operating System is a Cray product that may be installed on CSM systems.

+## Cray Programming Environment (CPE)

+The Cray Programming Environment is a Cray product that may be installed on CSM systems.

 ## Cray Security Token Service (STS)